Taare Zameen Par: Filming

-Principal photography for the film took place in India over five months.
-Khan spent his first two days as director blocking the first scene to be filmed—Ishaan returning home from school and putting away his recently collected fish—and becoming comfortable with his new responsibilities.
-Believing that the audience should not be aware of the camera, he chose a simple shooting style for the film that involved relatively little camera movement.
+Principal photography took place in India over five months.
+Khan spent his first two days as director blocking the first scene to be filmed: Ishaan returning home from school and putting away his recently collected fish.
+Believing the audience should not be aware of the camera, he chose a simple shooting style that involved relatively little camera movement.

-At the same time, Khan also made use of illusory camera tricks.
-For example, the opening scene of Ishaan collecting fish outside his school was shot on location and at Film City.
-Shots focusing on Ishaan took place at the former, while those involving the gutter terrarium were filmed at a water tank at the latter.
-The tank's water often became murky because the mud would rise to the top, forcing production to constantly empty and refill it.
-Due to this hindrance, the scene took eight hours to film.
+The opening scene of Ishaan collecting fish outside his school was shot on location and at Film City.
+The shots of Ishaan took place at the former, while those involving the gutter terrarium were filmed at a water tank at the latter.
+The tank's water often became murky, forcing production to constantly empty and refill it, and causing the scene to take eight hours to film.
 The film's next sequence involved Ishaan playing with two dogs.
 To compensate for the "absolutely petrified" Safary, most joint shots used a body double, though other portions integrated close-up shots of the actor.
 Ishaan's nightmare—he becomes separated from his mother at a train station and she departs on a train while he is trapped in a crowd—was filmed in Mumbai on a permanent railway-station set.
 To work around the train set piece's immobility, production placed the camera on a moving trolley to create the illusion of a departing train.
 For the sequences related from the mother's point of view—shot from behind the actress—Chopra stood on a trolley next to a recreated section of the train's door.